joshua-vansant/crypto-project/README.md

 ## Description
 This project is a web application that provides real-time and historical data analysis for cryptocurrencies, including Bitcoin, Ethereum, and Tether.
 It uses Flask for the web interface, SQLAlchemy for database management, and Plotly for visualizing data.

 **Note:** This project is hosted on the free tier of Render, which may result in slower page load times.
+Additionally, crypto data cannot be updated via Cron Job, so it is manually updated peridocally.
 Thank you for your patience!

 ## Live Demo
 Check out the live demo of the application hosted on Render: [Cryptocurrency Project on Render](https://crypto-project-s986.onrender.com/)